ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/mock-ui.md

   }
 });
 ```

-**Important:** If you look closely you will see that the test was generated with code that imported `async`, but I changed it to `waitForAsync`.
-The Angular team has deprecated `async` and will remove it in the future.
-However, our templates need to cover multiple versions of Angular, including versions that do not have `waitForAsync`, so you will need to make this change yourself in order to stay current.

 **Note:** The duplication of the data is annoying, but it is short-term.
 In the future, we will get the data from or backend, but we will still need the data in the test to feed our mock.